Windows / Mac File Server

 Couchdrop supports Microsoft Windows and Apple OSX using a lightweight agent that is installed directly on the file server, another server, or on a virtual machine.

 The agent uses a shared token for authentication and communicates with Couchdrop's infrastructure via secure HTTPS calls.
-The agent can be run in a standalone fashion or as a service.
+The agent can be run in a standalone fashion or .

 To connect a Windows / OSX file server to Couchdrop you will need: